voxie/training-modules/Module-01.md

 When you are done, push your changes to Bitbucket.
 Please create a tag called `v1.0` with a message of 'ready for review' in both the `git_test` and `community` repos.
 Be sure your tags are pushed to the remote repository and are visible in Bitbucket.

-In the `community` repo, create an issue titled **Review Module 1 - Git Test** and @mention all team leaders and department head.
+In the `community` repo, create an issue titled **Review Module 1 - Git Test** and @mention your mentor and team leader.